Robust In-Context Reinforcement Learning Under Reward Poisoning Attacks: Related Work

-\textbf{In-context reinforcement learning.} In terms of RL paradigms, the closest to our work is in-context RL.
-We have already explained the connection to the Decision-Pretrained Transformer~\cite{lee2023dpt}, which we build upon.
-A similar work, Algorithm Distillation, trained with episodic trajectories from learning algorithm histories distills a policy which implicitly produces actions imitating policy improvement \citep{laskin2022ad}.
-An extension of this involves injecting noise in the curriculum to allow generating learning histories without the need for optimal actions \citep{zisman2024emergence}.
-Both this and another \citep{dong2024context} prior work show that ICRL is sensitive to perturbations the pretraining dataset.
-We also mention the work of \citet{tang2024adversarially}, who study the Adversarially Robust Decision Transformer (ARDT) -- a method robust against an adaptive adversary within a Markov game framework, capable of choosing actions which minimize the victim's rewards.
-This framework, translated to ours, would correspond to an adversary modifying transition probabilities and the victim observing the action the adversary took.
-In contrast, instead of adversarial transition probabilities, we consider adversarial rewards generated by the attacker, and the victim only observes the realized reward, without knowledge of whether an attacker is interfering, nor knowledge of their algorithm.
-For an in-depth discussion on in-context RL, we refer to \citet{moeini2025survey}.
+\textbf{In-Context Reinforcement Learning.} Our research falls under ICRL, improving upon the initial DPT method \citep{lee2023dpt}.
+A similar work is Algorithm Distillation, which distills a policy which implicitly imitates policy improvement by training on episodic trajectories from learning algorithm histories \citep{laskin2022ad}.
+Follow-up work by \citet{zisman2024emergence} involves injecting noise in the curriculum to allow generating learning histories without the need for optimal actions.
+However, both they and \citet{dong2024context} show that ICRL is sensitive to pretraining dataset perturbations.
+We also mention \citet{tang2024adversarially}, who study the Adversarially Robust Decision Transformer (ARDT) -- a method robust against adaptive adversaries within a Markov game framework, capable of choosing actions which minimize the victim's rewards.
+This framework, translated to ours, would correspond to an adversary modifying transition probabilities and the victim observing the adversary's action.
+In contrast, we consider adversarial rewards generated by the attacker, and the victim only observes the realized reward without knowledge of whether an attacker is interfering, nor knowledge of their algorithm.
+For an in-depth discussion on ICRL, we refer to \citet{moeini2025survey}.

 \textbf{Meta-RL.} Our work is broadly related to meta-RL, since we consider a multi-task setting.
-Within decision-making and RL, meta-RL has been used in a variety of ways -- optimizing a policy conditioned on histories of past transitions via an RNN \citep{duan2016rl2}, similarly, utilizing a Structured State Space Sequence model replacing the RNN \citep{lu2023s5}, learning good `starting point' parameters that make learning in tasks faster \citep{finn2017model}, learning a dynamics model shared across tasks \citep{nagabandi2018learning}.
+Meta-RL has been used in a variety of ways -- optimizing a policy conditioned on histories of past transitions via an RNN \citep{duan2016rl2}, similarly, utilizing a Structured State Space Sequence model replacing the RNN \citep{lu2023s5}, learning good \textit{starting point} parameters that make learning in tasks faster \citep{finn2017model}, learning a dynamics model shared across tasks \citep{nagabandi2018learning}.
 Transformers have also been utilized in prior work in learning multi-task policies \citep{reed2022generalist, lee2022multi}.
-For a more in-depth discussion on meta-RL, we refer to the survey by \citet{beck2023survey}.
+We refer the interested reader to \citet{beck2023survey} for a detailed discussion on meta-RL.